HelikarLab/ccNetViz/README.md

 * target: pointer to given target node object
 * style (optional): name of custom style class used for this edge

 Optional "layout" argument defines layout used to render this graph.
-Possible values: "force", "random", "circular".
+Possible values: "force", "random", "circular", "tree".
 If not specified, positions are taken from each node x, y properties.

 ***find(x, y, radius, nodes, edges)***